Applelo/compotes/docs/guide/collapse.md

 # Collapse / Accordion

-The collapse component allows to collapse any elements you want.
-You can make an accordion with it for example.
+The collapse component lets you show and hide content with optional CSS transitions.
+It can be used to build accordions.

 > This component is inspired by the [Collapse](https://getbootstrap.com/docs/5.3/components/collapse/) component from Bootstrap.